Kerry Carpenter Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff ranks first in the league with a collective 9.6 strikeouts per nine innings.
+- The Twins pitching staff ranks first in MLB with a collective 9.6 strikeouts per nine innings.

-- The Twins have the third-ranked team ERA across all league pitching staffs (3.56).
+- The Twins have a 3.61 team ERA that ranks third across all MLB pitching staffs.

-- The Twins allow the second-fewest home runs in baseball (67 total, one per game).
+- Twins pitchers combine to give up the fifth-fewest home runs in baseball (70 total, one per game).

+- De Leon will take the mound to start for the Twins, his first of the season.

+- The 30-year-old right-hander came out of the bullpen in his last outing this season, one of 10 appearances so far.

 © 2023 Data Skrive.
 All rights reserved.